NotSirius-A/Hash-calculator-website/README.md

 ## Notes
 - Strings to hash are passed through the "text" URL parameter, therefore the result can be easily stored or shared
-- Main functionality is enclosed within the hash_calculators django app, thus allowing to insert the hash calculator in other websites conveniently
+- Main functionality is enclosed within the hash_calculators django app, thus allowing to implement the hash calculator in other websites conveniently

 ## Screenshots
 <img src="https://imgur.com/eQDuCJB.png" />